Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/02-RNAsequencing_methods_etc.md

 - "Sample preparation and sequencing"

 objectives:
-- "Learn basics of the RNASeq experimental protocols"
+- "Learn basics of the RNA-Seq experimental protocols"
 keypoints:
 - XXX
 ---